amitlodha11/real_estate_relationship/README.txt

-Thank you for the opportunity to interview at Point 72.
+Thank you for the opportunity to interview.

 In this folder you will find the code, writeup and presentation slide as requested by the case parameters.